Mingkai14/DDGWizard/Docs/Installation_Guide.rst

 .. raw:: html

     <div style="text-align: justify;">
-    DDGWizard mainly consists of two parts: the prediction part, used to predict ΔΔG, and the characterization part, which extracts features from the raw ΔΔG dataset to generate a feature set.
+    DDGWizard mainly consists of two parts: the prediction part, used to predict ΔΔG, and the characterization part, which generates complete feature set extracted from the raw ΔΔG dataset.
     <p></p>
     This section includes the installation guides for both parts.
     <p></p>